shubhamchandak94/LFZip/README.md

                         decides number of quantization levels.
 Valid values are 1, 2 (default: 2) - single value or one per variable
 ```
+Note that `nlms_compress_python.py` is an older and slower version with a similar interface
+but with the core NLMS compression code written in Python instead of C++.
 ### LFZip (NN)
 #### Training a model
 First select the appropriate function from `models.py`, e.g., `FC` or `biGRU`.
 Then call